Home / Use Cases / Professions / Controversial Roles

 Common questions

-No. Removing your data now prevents future threats from finding your information as easily.
-The people who already have your address can't be unnotified, but removing broker listings cuts off the supply for anyone who looks you up next.
-Given that controversial decisions generate new attention over time (appeals, media retrospectives, political cycles), ongoing protection matters.
+No. The people who already have your address can't be unnotified, but removing listings cuts off the supply for whoever looks you up next.
+Appeals and media cycles keep generating new attention.

-No. We target data broker and people-search sites that publish your home address, personal phone, and family information.
-Your professional contact channels, institutional directory listing, public records of official actions, and any required disclosures remain untouched.
-Public accountability and personal safety are not in conflict.
+No. We target broker and people-search sites that publish your home address, phone, and family.
+Your institutional directory, public records of official actions, and required disclosures stay untouched.

 See what's searchable about you